cowrie/cowrie/README.rst

 * Or proxy SSH and telnet to another system
    * Run as a pure telnet and ssh proxy with monitoring
    * Or let Cowrie manage a pool of QEMU emulated servers to provide the systems to login to

+* Or use an LLM backend (experimental):
+   * Use large language models (e.g., OpenAI GPT) to dynamically generate realistic shell responses
+   * Handles any command without predefined responses
+   * Maintains conversation context for consistent sessions

 For both settings: